rishisareen/rishisareen.github.io/blog/_posts/2025-02-24-HNTD-DietContd.md

   - Repeated exposure to high-fat meals can **set off a cycle** of rising insulin resistance, increased insulin levels, and eventual weight gain.
   - Managing dietary fat intake, especially from unhealthy sources, is key to preventing insulin resistance.

-### Summary and Takeaway

-...cycle of insulin resistance, leading to increased fat storage and a higher risk of diabetes.
-  - To maintain insulin sensitivity, focus on a **low-fat, whole-food, plant-based diet** rich in fiber, fruits, vegetables, and intact whole grains.

 ---

 ### **Summary**